How to attract Gen Z employees

 Who's considered part of Gen Z?

-What is Gen Z most interested in?
+What does Gen Z value most in the workplace?

 Flexible work arrangements and work-life balance